 The Toronto School of Theology i

 Mission Statement i

 About this Handbook i

 Effective Academic Period Handbook Format

-Important Noticesi i
+Important Notices li

-Changes in Programs of Study and/or CoursesiRegulations and PoliciesiEnrolment LimitationsiiCopyright in Instructional SettingsiiStudent Numbers and UTORidsiiNotice of Collection of Personal InformationiiFees and Other Chargesii ii ii ii
+Changes in Programs of Study and/or Courses Regulations and Policies Enrolment Limitations Copyright in Instructional Settings Student Numbers and UTORids Notice of Collection of Personal Information Fees and Other Charges ii iii iii

-Director and Academic Staff of the CSM v
+Director and Academic Staff of the CSM iv

-Faculty Profilesiv v
+Faculty Profiles iv

-Sessional Datesiv v
+Sessional Dates iv

 A1.
-THE CENTRE FOR THE STUDY OF MINISTRY AND THE DOCTOR OF MINISTRY OFFICE 1 1 1
+THE CENTRE FOR THE STUDY OF MINISTRY AND THE DO OCTOR OF MINISTRY OFFICE1

+A1.1 The Doctor of Ministry Office

 A2.
 STUDENT CATEGORIES 2

-A2.1 Degree Student A2.1.1 Degree Student on Probation
+A2.1 Degree Student

 A3.
-APPLICATION FOR ADMISSION TO A DEGREE PROGRAM 2
+APPLICATION FOR ADMISSION TO A DEGREE PROGRA VI2

-A3.1Procedures for ApplicationA3.2Application DeadlinesA3.3Financial AssistanceA3.4Offer of Admission 3 3
+A3.1 Procedures for Application 3 3

 A4.
 ADMISSION POLICIES AND PROCEDURES 3

-A4.1 Academic Requirements for Admission 4 A4.1.1 Doctor of Ministry 4 A4.1.5 English-Language Proficiency 4 4 4
+A4.1 Academic Requirements for Admission 4 4

 A5.
 ADMISSION REGULATIONS

-A5.2 Doctor of Ministry Program (DMin) A5.5 English-Language Proficiency Tests
+A5.2 Doctor of Ministry Program (DMin)

-A5.5.1 Test of English as a Foreign Language (TOEFL) .5
+A5.5.1 Test of English as a Foreign Language (TOEFL) 5

 A5.5.2 Michigan English Language Assessment Battery (MELAB)

-A5.5.3 International English Language Testing System (IELTS) .5
+A5.5.3 International English Language Testing System (IELTS) 5

-A5.5.4 The Certificate of Proficiency in English (COPE) .
-5
+A5.5.4 The Certificate of Proficiency in English (COPE)

 A5.5.5 Academic English Level 60

-A5.6 Exemptions .
-5
+A!
+5.6 Exemptions

-A6.
-STRUCT IURE OF ACADEMIC PROGRAMS 6
+TURE OF ACADEMIC PROGRAMS

-Academic Year
+Λ. 6.1 Academic Year

 Academic Programs

+6.3

 Program Length

-Minimum Degree Fee
+6.4 Minimum Degree Fee

-Residence
+А 6.5 Residence

 A6.5.2 Residence - DMin

 A6.5.3 Exception for Extended Absence

 A6.5.4 Full-Year Rule

-Time Limit
+A 6.6 Time Limit 7

 A7.
-REGIST RATION AND ENROLMENT .7
+REGIST RATION AND ENROLMENT 7

-A7.1 Registration Policies and Procedures .7
+A. 7.1 Registration Policies and Procedures 7

-A7.1.1 Registration Procedures .7
+A7.1.1 Registration Procedures 7

-A7.1.2 Full-Time Studies .8
+A7.1.2 Full-Time Studies 8

-A7.1.3 Part-Time Studies .8
+A7.1.3 Part-Time Studies 8

-A7.1.4 Session Courses .9
+A7.1.4 Session Courses ç

-A7.1.5 First Registration .9
+A7.1.5 First Registration ç

-A7.1.6 Continuity of Registration .9
+A7.1.6 Continuity of Registration

-A7.1.7 Late Registration Fee .9
+A7.1.7 Late Registration Fee ç

-A7.1.8 Failure to Register .9
+A7.1.8 Failure to Register ç

-A7.2 Extension of Time for Completion of Degree Requirements 10
+A. Extension of Time for Completion of Degree Requirements

-A7.2.2 Doctoral Students 10
+A7.2.2 Doctoral Students

-A7.3 Leave of Absence Policy 10
+A. 7.3 Leave of Absence Policy

-A7.4 Withdrawal from a Graduate Program 11
+Withdrawal from a Graduate Program

-A7.5 Terminal Reinstatement 11
+Terminal Reinstatement

-A7.6 Graduate Courses and Other Academic Activities 11
+7.6 Graduate Courses and Other Academic Activities

-A7.6.1 Graduate Courses 11
+, , A7.6.1 Graduate Courses

-A7.6.2 Course Codes 11
+A7.6.2 Course Codes

-A7.7 Enrolment Policies and Procedures 11
+Δ. Enrolment Policies and Procedures

-A7.7.1 Enrolment (Registration) 11
+^ 7.7 A7.7.1 Enrolment (Registration)

-A7.7.2 Deadlines for Enrolment Changes 12
+A7.7.1 Deadlines for Enrolment Changes

-A7.7.3 Exceptional Circumstances Affecting Student Performance 12
+A7.7.2 Exceptional Circumstances Affecting Student Performance

-A7.8 Grades, Completion of Coursework and Grade Submission 12
+۷. Grades, Completion of Coursework and Grade Submission

 Course Deadlines

-A7.9.1 Prima Facie Deadline 14
+А 7.9 A7.9.1 Prima Facie Deadline

+۸.

-A7.10 Grade Submission 14
+Grade Submission

-A7.11 Coursework Extensions 14
+А Coursework Extensions

-A7.11.1 Petitions 14
+1 Petitions

-A7.11.2 Grounds 14
+2 Grounds

-A7.11.3 3 Time Limits 15
+A/.11.3 3 Time Limits .
+15